 Shaved ice (Kakigori)

-Shaved ice served with your choice of flavoured syrup (you may want to consider whether it is likely that animal-derived food colouring has been used).
+Shaved ice served with your choice of flavoured syrup.
+You should consider whether it is likely animal-derived food colouring has been used – some brands of flavored syrup used at festivals use honey (hachimitsu iri).

 Cucumber on a stick